NNLO QCD corrections to jet production in deep inelastic scattering: Di-jet production

-For the high-$Q^2$ sample, slightly different event selection criteria are applied: in particular, a minimum value of $M_{jj}$ is imposed.
-In a previous work~\cite{disprl}, we have already studied the impact of the NNLO corrections in the double differential distributions in $Q^2$ and $\langle p^B_{T}\rangle_2$ for the H1 high-$Q^2$ sample.
-Figure~\ref{fig:h1highq2pt} collects these results.
-It can be seen that the improvement of the theoretical uncertainty from NLO to NNLO is less pronounced than for the low-$Q^2$ study, and that perturbative instabilities arise at low $\langle p^B_{T}\rangle_2$.
-These can be traced back to the $M_{jj}$ cut~\cite{disprl}, which restricts the available LO and NLO phase space for di-jet production at low $\langle p^B_{T}\rangle_2$.
 Figure~\ref{fig:h1highq2xi} compares the NNLO predictions for double-differential distributions in $Q^2$ and $\xi_2$ to the H1 high-$Q^2$ measurement (these distributions are not available for the H1 low-$Q^2$ study).
 We observe that the quantitative behaviour is very similar to the ZEUS distributions, Fig.~\ref{fig:zeusxiq2}.
 At LO, $\xi_2$ is directly related to the momentum fraction carried by the incoming parton, such that Fig.~\ref{fig:h1highq2xi} indicates the kinematical range where the H1 data can potentially improve the determination of parton distributions.
 Recalling the definition of $\xi_2$ (\ref{eq:breitvar}), we moreover observe that the H1 high-$Q^2$ data set typically probes lower values of $\xi_2$ than its low-$Q^2$ counterpart (which is due to the transverse momentum requirement on the final state jets, and contrasts with the kinematical correlations in inclusive DIS).

-To illustrate the problematic impact of the symmetric cuts on $p^B_{T}$, combined with a cut on $M_{jj}$, we re-evaluated the double differential distribution in $Q^2$ and $\xi_2$ for a different set of jet cuts: $p^B_{T,j1}>5$~GeV, $p^B_{T,j2}>4$~GeV.
+Finally, we comment on the potential perturbative instabilities that may arise from the symmetric cuts on $p^B_{T}$ combined with a cut on $M_{jj}$.
+To illustrate the impact, we re-evaluated the double differential distribution in $Q^2$ and $\xi_2$ for a different set of jet cuts: $p^B_{T,j1}>5$~GeV, $p^B_{T,j2}>4$~GeV.
 The result is shown in Fig.~\ref{fig:xiasym}, where we observe a very substantial improvement in the perturbative convergence, compared to the cuts used in the H1 analysis~\cite{h1highq2}.